sftgunner/edinplus-integration/README.md

 HomeAssistant will open a stream on component initialisation using `asyncio`, and then stores the `reader` and `writer` for the connection in the NPU class.
 These can be called to read and write from the API respectively.

-On initialisation, the component will call `$EVENTS,1;` to ensure that the connection is registered for recieving notification of all events happening on the NPU for parsing.
+On initialisation, the component will call `$EVENTS,1;` to ensure that the connection is registered for receiving notification of all events happening on the NPU for parsing.

 The component will look out for the `!GATRDY;` response on initialisation, but will only put a warning message in the logs if it doesn't see it.
 In future, there will be better error handling for scenarios like this!

-Every half an hour, the component will send the `$OK;` command to keep the connection by alive, queued using the `async_track_time_interval` command.
+Every half an hour, the component will send the `$OK;` command to keep the connection alive, queued using the `async_track_time_interval` command.
 By default, the NPU will close any TCP connection that is inactive for more than an hour.

 The method of reading from the TCP stream in "realtime" is somewhat of a hack, but so far has proved robust.
 The `async_track_time_interval` command is again used to queue a "read from tcp stream" command every 0.01 seconds.
 This uses the `reader` object stored in the NPU class to see if there are any new bytes sent on the stream.
 This process will continue to read until an EOF is reached, at which point it will return the contents for the rest of the code to handle.
 This means it will take 0.05 seconds to read 5 commands that are sent on the TCP stream.
 To maintain code efficiency, while reading from the stream, a `readlock` flag in the NPU class properties will be set to true.
 When this is true, the "read from tcp stream" that is queued for that particular 0.01 second will immediately exit.
 If someone has a better solution for this, I'd be very appreciative!

 ### Channel naming